-- 1. The total number of examinees who took the PREview exam from 2020 to 2022 is 35,107.
-The total number of PREview exams administered from 2020 to 2022 is 36,843.
-For the 1,681 examinees who tested more than once (i.e., repeaters), information from their second attempt was included.
-Data reflect examinees who applied to at least one MD-granting school and reported information in their AMCAS® application.
+- 1. The total number of examinees who took the PREview exam from 2021 to 2023 is 49,190.
+The total number of PREview exams administered from 2021 to 2023 is 51,157.
+For the 1,914 examinees who tested more than once (i.e., repeaters), information from their second attempt was included.
+Data reflect examinees who applied to at least one MD-granting school and reported information in their AMCAS® application as of Dec.
+18, 2023.
 Data are unavailable for examinees who applied to a DO-granting school only. - 2.
-Race/ethnicity is unknown for 743 examinees. - 3.
-The PREview exam was free for all examinees in 2020 and 2021.
-In 2022, there was a flat fee of \$100 for PREview exam registration; this fee was waived for examinees who qualified for the AAMC Fee Assistance Program.
+Race/ethnicity is unknown for 3,474 examinees.
+There were 1,780 examinees who selected "Other" for race/ethnicity. - 3.
+The PREview exam was free for all examinees in 2021.
+Beginning in 2022, there was a flat fee of \$100 for PREview exam registration; this fee was waived for examinees who qualified for the AAMC Fee Assistance Program.
 Data include examinees who participated in the AAMC Fee Assistance Program for medical school application and did or did not receive fee assistance.
 Examinees who did not participate in the AAMC Fee Assistance Program are shown as "Did not apply."
-The AAMC Fee Assistance Program was available to examinees who are U.S. citizens, U.S. permanent residents, or students with Deferred Action for Childhood Arrivals (DACA) status whose reported total family income was 400% or less (previously, it was 300% or less) of the national poverty level for the examinees' family size.
+Fee assistance status is unknown for 1,439 examinees.
+The AAMC Fee Assistance Program was available to examinees who are U.S. citizens, U.S. permanent residents, or students with DACA status whose reported total family income was 400% or less (previously, it was 300% or less) of the national poverty level for the examinees' family size.
 More information about the AAMC Fee Assistance Program can be found here: students-residents.aamc.org/fee-assistance-program/who-eligible-participate-fee-assistance-program. - 4.
-The AAMC Socioeconomic Status (SES) Education-Occupation (EO) Indicator is one tool that medical schools may use to identify applicants who come from socioeconomically disadvantaged backgrounds.
+The AAMC SES EO Indicator is one tool that medical schools may use to identify applicants who come from socioeconomically disadvantaged backgrounds.
 It is derived from information provided by applicants about their parents' and guardians' occupation and education levels.
 EO1 = Less than a bachelor's degree, any occupation; EO2 = At least a bachelor's degree; service, clerical, skilled and unskilled occupation; EO3 = Bachelor's degree; executive, professional or managerial occupation; EO4 = Master's degree; executive, professional or managerial occupation; EO5 = Doctoral degree; executive, professional or managerial occupation.
-Socioeconomic status is unknown for 4,133 examinees. - 5.
-For repeater status, "Single attempt only" includes the scores from the examinees who took the PREview exam for the first time in 2020, 2021, or 2022 and did not test again.
-"Repeater" data include scores from the examinees who took the PREview exam for the first time in 2020, 2021, or 2022 and then tested at least one more time during this window.
+Socioeconomic status is unknown for 6,901 examinees. - 5.
+For repeater status, "Single attempt only" includes the scores from the examinees who took the PREview exam for the first time in 2021, 2022, or 2023 and did not test again.
+"Repeater" data include scores from the examinees who took the PREview exam for the first time in 2021, 2022, or 2023 and then tested at least one more time during this window.
 The "1st attempt" plot shows these repeaters' scores from their very first attempt, and the "2nd attempt" plot shows these same examinees' scores from their second attempt.
+There were 53 examinees who took the exam three times between 2021, 2022, or 2023, and their scores from the third attempt were excluded from this analysis.